Sizzling Hot Summer Culinary Destinations

 Traveling to Greece in 2021

-All visitors from abroad who have been vaccinated, have antibodies, or have a negative coronavirus test will be allowed into the country starting on May 15. (source)
+All visitors from abroad who have been vaccinated, have antibodies, or have a negative coronavirus test (PCR or antigent) will be allowed into the country starting on May 15. (source)

 Throughout the eras, Tuscany has always been one of the greatest repositories of art in the entire world.
 Visitors flock here to discover the fine museums in Florence, while others simply look to rejoice in the calmness of the countryside.